spitschan/ShapeToolbox/doc/source/gs-batch.rst

 sets of stimuli with parametric variations in shape.
 This section illustrates the creation of some example series.
-This section does not introduce any new functionality of the toolbox, it's just calling the now-familiar function :ref:`ref-objmakesphere` inside a simple Octave/Matlab loop.
+This section does not introduce any new functionality of the toolbox, it's just calling the now-familiar function :ref:`ref-objmakesine` inside a simple Octave/Matlab loop.

 The first example has a single component.
 The frequency is varied